Skip to main content

 The result was a fully interactive, mobile-first React prototype representing the northstar vision for the product, built without engineering involvement across four weeks.
 I managed the code review, environment setup, and technical decisions myself.

-That speed-to-fidelity ratio mattered enormously for a project aimed at aligning senior executives and stress-testing product direction before any build investment.
+Getting to that fidelity that fast was the whole point for a project meant to align senior executives and stress-test product direction before any build investment.

 The prototype was presented to a group of 12 senior executives and stakeholders.
 The shift in conversation quality was immediate.
 In previous reviews, discussion had circled around features (outputs) without reaching the harder questions of business model and product strategy.